DSoftTechnology/ADS-FDA-Pool3/README.md

 ###b) Assembled a multidisciplinary and collaborative team

-On 17 June 2015, team members were assigned to ADS prototype team under the following ADS labor categories and given time charging guidance for Attach E.:
+On 17 June 2015, team members were assigned to ADS prototype team under the following ADS labor categories and given time charging guidance for Attach E submission:

 | Name       | Category      |
 | ---------- | ------------- |